Who does the Searching online more? men or women

 If you are planning a holiday this Easter, a prepaid travel card could be a good way to carry your money abroad.

-The card can be used to make purchases either in restaurants, or shops, and cash can be withdrawn from ATM machines.
+The card used to make purchases either in restaurants, or shops, and cash withdrawn from ATM machines.
 The rate that you buy the currency will not change throughout the whole time the money is on the card.

 Prepaid cards prevent unexpected charges on holiday.